 Have made at least one repayment, and have a Direct Debit in place.

 Be up to date with your loan repayments, or have missed no more than one payment.

 Have at least 30 days remaining on your loan term.

 Please note that interest will be charged if you take a break from your repayments or defer your payments, so you will pay more interest overall.

 We pride ourselves on being a responsible lender

-Repayment holidays are not intended to help solve money troubles, so if you're struggling to make your monthly repayments we have a range of options that may be able to help you.
-Give us a call on 0800 111 4166 (option 5) and we’ll happily talk through the options with you.
+Repayment holidays are not intended to solve long-term money troubles, so if you're struggling to make your monthly repayments we have a range of options that may be able to help you.
+Contact one of our partners and we’ll happily discuss the options with you.